 Author.
 Witness.

 R. Kumra was born and raised near Dearborn, Michigan.
 Before Inhale, he had never published a word.
-He works nights at a warehouse in Edison, New Jersey, operating a forklift and listening to his coworkers talk about their children, their ex-wives, their gods.
+He worked nights at a warehouse in Paterson, New Jersey, operating a forklift and listening to his coworkers talk about their children, their ex-wives, their gods.
 Inhale was first written in the break room on receipt paper and napkins, then retyped into a secondhand laptop missing the letter Q. He does not teach.
 He has no fellowships, no residencies, no grants.
-Once he sat in the courtyard of the American University of Beirut while a lecture on the literature of displacement carried through an open window, then bought a coffee from a cart outside and took the service taxi home.
-He lives in a studio apartment above a laundromat with his mother, who has never read his work but tells everyone at jummah her son is a writer.
+Once he sat in the courtyard of the American University of Beirut while a lecture on the literature of displacement carried through an open window, then bought a jellab from a cart outside and took the service taxi home.
+He lived in a studio apartment above a laundromat with his mother, who never read his work but told everyone at Jummah her son was a writer.